Quelklef/nim-finals/readme.md

 #### Name conflicts

-The macro works by generating, for an attribute `a: A` on type `T`, a getter `proc a(o: T): A` and setter ``proc `a=`(o: T; v: A)``.
+The `finals` macro works by generating, for an attribute `a: A` on type `T`, a getter `proc a(o: T): A` and setter ``proc `a=`(o: T; v: A)``.
 If you define your own custom setters and getters, there will be a name conflict.

 #### Module scoping

-Unfortunately, getters and setters only have an effect outside of the module with the relevant typedef.
+Unfortunately, the `finals` macro only has an effect _outside_ of the module containing the typedef.
-For instance,
+This is because getters and setters are ignored within the same module.
+It's due to a Nim feature and is unavoidable.

 ```nim
 # a.nim